dragonwasrobot/dragonwasrobot.github.io/_posts/2016-03-04-a-characteristic-function-of-moessner-s-sieve.md

 This post was a small excerpt from my
-[Master's thesis](https://github.com/dragonwasrobot/formal-moessner), in which I also prove the correctness of the above characteristic functions along with various other properties.
+[Master's thesis](https://github.com/dragonwasrobot/formal-moessner), in which I also prove the correctness of the above characteristic functions, and use the characteristic function in my proof of Moessner's idealized theorem.

 [^1]: See "Concrete Stream Calculus: An extended study" (2010) by Ralf Hinze.